andrew-zachary/railway-app-clone/src/content/en/iterate-accelerate-list2/invite-your-team.md

 ---
-title: "Secrets Management"
+title: "Invite your team"
-desc: "Keep Environment Variables and Secrets for your team, securely, in one place."
+desc: "Better, together.
+Onboard your team with invite links and user role scopes."
 order: 0
 ---
 <svg